mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 This is laziness.
 This is the nature of human beings.
 Unconsciously we try to justify the nature of human beings based on laziness.
 So, very naturally, we say that we need only practice that which is easily practiced. *Or*, somebody says we need hard practice.
 But why do you emphasize the need of hard practice, or why are you emphasizing the need of easy practice?
 You don’t yet realize how important [are the] things you have to seek for, so very naturally, you are always arguing.
 But if you really touch something important, energy is coming up naturally.
 Whatever people say, you just do it.

-But what [...] you *just do* doesn’t hurt anybody.
+But what you *just do* doesn’t hurt anybody.
 [Still], lots of criticism comes up.
-It is natural; [...] because [if] a hundred people look at you, very naturally each of them gives you ideas.
+It is natural; [...] because [if] a hundred people look at you, very naturally each of them gives you [their idea].

 That’s why here Dogen Zenji says it like this: “Their words are very mistaken.”
 [They are].

 So, if you see the example of what the ancestors did, like the Second Patriarch, maybe we say it’s impossible for us to do this in the modern age.
 But I don’t mean you should imitate that example.
 But I [also] don’t mean that you should ignore that example.
-Because that example happened in a natural way for the people who really realized something very important: the great matter of his or her whole life.
+Because that example happened in the natural way for the people who really realized something very important: the great matter of his or her whole life.
 At that time, naturally you can do it, beyond hard or easy.

-####
+#### 39:04

 And also, Dogen Zenji says:

 > If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.

-That means, you can practice hard ... making the most of your spare moment of lying down...
+That means, you can practice hard ... making the most of your spare moments of lying down...

 *[Tape change.]*

 “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”
-So you really go on and on, making the most of your spare moments.
+So you really [want to] go on and on, making the most of your spare moments.

 When I was at Eiheiji monastery, my position was one of the clerks.
-The task of the clerk in Eiheiji monastery is a very difficult one for the monks, because they couldn’t find any chance to do zazen, and to participate in other activities, because it’s pretty busy.
-So you have to exactly devote yourself to taking care of your task.
+The task of the clerk in Eiheiji monastery is a very difficult one for the monks, because they couldn’t find any chance to do zazen and to participate in the other activities, because it’s pretty busy, so you have to exactly devote yourself to taking care of your task.

-But *I* wanted to participate in the ceremonies and other activities; zazen.
-Well, if you try to find [the opportunity], you can find it, find the opportunity to do this.
+But *I* wanted to participate in the ceremonies and other activities, and zazen.

+Well, if you try to find [the opportunity], you can find it – find the opportunity to do this.
 So I did it.
-Not always, because the task always forces you to do [it] instead of doing something else, so very naturally you cannot do it.
+Not always, because the task always forces you to do this instead of doing something else, so very naturally you cannot do it.
 But if you try to find the opportunity to do this or that, very naturally you can do it.
 So I did it.

 And many people said, “You are crazy”; “you are stupid.”
 But, well, I just kept doing it.
-Because I was very moved by the spirit of zazen mentioned by Hashimoto Roshi.
-So I did it.
+Because I was very moved by the spirit of zazen mentioned by Hashimoto Roshi, so I did it.

-So I didn’t want to do something strange, [something] apart from the other monks, but I was not against others doing.
+I didn’t want to do something strange apart from the other monks; I was not against others’ doing.
 So I tried to find the opportunity to do zazen and other activities.
-While the other monks, my friends, slept in bed, took a nap, et cetera, [...]
+While the other monks, my friends, slept in their bed, took a nap, et cetera, [...]
 I went to zazen and other activities.

 So, I think that is what Dogen Zenji mentions here: “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”

 >  If one thing becomes tedious, all things become tedious.

 That’s very natural too.
-If you become very tedious of taking care of one thing in a day, so all days are completely tedious.
+If you become very tedious [in] taking care of one thing in a day, all day is completely tedious.

-For instance, I really experienced when I was in my temple [that it was tedious for me for] a certain period of time.
-I didn’t want to get up in the morning.
-Even though my master got up in the morning, I didn’t – on purpose. *[He laughs.]* So all day was my all day life ... my life in all day was completely tedious.
-My all day didn’t go smoothly.
-Always something cloudy.
-So I become very lazy.
+For instance, I really experienced this when I was in my temple.
+I was tedious for a certain period of time: I didn’t want to get up in the morning.
+Even though my master got up in the morning, I didn’t.
+On purpose. *[He laughs.]* So my life all day was completely tedious.
+All day didn’t go smoothly; always something cloudy.
+So I became very lazy.

 So that is what Dogen Zenji mentions here: “If one thing becomes tedious, all things become tedious.”

 > You should know that those who like easy things are, as a matter of course, unworthy of the practice of the Way.

-[For] “unworthy of the practice of the Way,” originally it says, “you are not appropriate *container* of the Way.”
-“Container of the Way” means ... you are incompetent as appropriate practitioner of the Way.
+[For] “unworthy of the practice of the Way,” originally it says, “you are not an appropriate *container* of the Way.”
+[It] means you are incompetent as an appropriate practitioner of the Way.
 You are a great container of the dharma, but it doesn’t appear; so that’s why you are incompetent as appropriate practitioners of the Way.
 Because if you are [jewels], you have to practice, you have to manifest it.
-That means practice: make it alive.
+That [is] the practice: make it alive!

 So [...] your body and mind is a great dharma container, but it doesn’t work.
 At that time you are a container but your container doesn’t work.
 That’s the point Dogen Zenji mentions here.

 So this is [the] purpose of practice.
 Tomorrow I would like to talk about *bodhi-mind*.
 Do you have questions?

 #### 47:34